Body found in North Carolina believed to be abducted 13-year-old girl

 The FBI said last week that law enforcement has followed close to 800 leads and conducted hundreds of interviews in the case.

-The FBI has offered a reward of up to $25,000 has been offered for any information leading to the arrest and conviction of the person responsible for her kidnapping.
+The FBI has offered a reward of up to $25,000 for any information leading to the arrest and conviction of the person responsible for her kidnapping.
+Gov. Roy Cooper has also announced a $5,000 reward for information that would lead to Hania's location.

 De la Rocha asked the public to contact authorities with any information, like surveillance video of the area.
 He also urged people to stop speculating on the case on social media, saying that by putting out things that are "blatantly false" they are compounding the tragedy for the girl’s family.